Who Can Be Liable for a Truck Accident?

 Liability for an 18-wheeler crash will lie with those at fault for causing the accident.
 In some cases, multiple parties – possibly including some not present when the collision occurred – can be at fault for a single trucking accident.

-The Houston lawyers at Chandler McNulty, LLP are highly skilled at determining the causes of and liability for truck wrecks.
+The truck accident lawyers at Chandler McNulty LLP are highly skilled at determining the causes of and liability for truck wrecks.
 Nationally renowned for our diligence and record of success, we are ready to aggressively represent you while fighting to bring your truck accident case to the best possible outcome.
 We will not quit until you secure the justice and compensation you deserve.

-You can count on our Houston attorneys to hold all negligent parties accountable so you are able to obtain the full amount of compensation you deserve for your suffering, injuries and losses.
+You can count on our attorneys to hold all negligent parties accountable so you are able to obtain the full amount of compensation you deserve for your suffering, injuries and losses.
 Although compensation cannot reverse the devastation caused by a severe wreck, it can help you pick up the pieces and focus on rebuilding your life.
+Find out who may be liable for your truck accident.
+Call (713) 997-8310 or email Chandler McNulty LLP for a free consultation.

 Truck Driver Liability

-Truckers can be liable when their mistakes, misbehaviors or illegal actions contribute to accidents.
+Truckers can be liable when their mistakes, misbehavior, or illegal actions contribute to accidents.
 Some examples of negligent actions that result in trucker liability for wrecks include:

 - Driving under the influence of alcohol and/or drugs – The legal limit for motorists with commercial drivers’ licenses (CDLs) is 0.04 (which is half of the limit for motorists with noncommercial licenses).
 Please note that this limit applies to CDL holders regardless of whether they are on-duty or operating a commercial vehicle.